nolook1/svg_map_game/README.md

 Left Mouse Button - start/ pause/ resume drawing

-(when the svg meets another svg/ you cannot draw anymore/ in the console it will ask you if you are finished drawing y for yes, it will complete the svg/ n for no, you get a cooldown for two seconds or so.
+(when the svg meets another svg/ you cannot draw anymore/ in the console it will ask you if you are finished drawing y for yes, it will complete the svg/ n for no, you get a cooldown for two seconds or so)

 DEBUG CONTROLS-